melezhik/outthentic/README.md

     * Possible values: 0,1,2,3

-* `--verbose`
+* `--silent`

-Enable/disable verbose mode.
-When verbose mode is enabled strun prints scenarios stdout.
-By default verbose mode is disabled.
+Run in silent mode.
+By default strun prints all scenarios output (in green color), to disable this choose `--silent` option.

 * `--match_l`